Updated on September 12th, 2022

 Use a 2:1 sugar syrup.
 Bees need to evaporate water to store the sugar.
 Thicker syrup means less water means less expended energy.

 See our related article What, When & How To Feed Honey Bees for sugar syrup recipes.

-When bees cluster for warmth, their movement within the hive is restricted so it’s important to feed before it gets cold.
+When bees cluster for warmth, their movement within the hive is restricted.
+Thus, it’s important to feed before it gets cold.
 We err on the side of caution and start feeding in September.

 Reduce Hive Size

-Get your hive down to the minimum number of boxes to house the bees and winter honey (probably 2 deeps or a deep and 2 mediums).
+Reduce the hive to the smallest number of boxes to house the bees and winter honey.
+That’s probably 2 deeps or a deep and 2 mediums.
 A smaller house means a lower heating bill, I mean, less expended bee energy.

 Get your brood into the center of the lowest box.
 Honey frames go to the sides.